- History of Ring Pops

 The ring pop got a huge boost to its popularity in the 80s.
 The catchy theme song and the catchphrase, “It’s a lollipop, without a stick!
 A ring of flavor that you can lick!” made a big impression on teens and kids alike.
 Early ads showed boys proposing to girls with a ring pop, and the theme caught on for many years of ads.

 Many flavors were added in the 80s, breaking away from the original two flavors.
 Topps later also came out with Ring Pop gummies and some short runs of candies that were made for the holidays.
 Ring Pop Gummies were released in 2013, which was a soft and chewable version of the traditional Ring Pop.

 There was even a version of the Ring Pop that was launched in 2011 by Bazooka and Topps that was encrusted with Swarovski Crystals and colored Maverick Blue for the Dallas Mavericks after they won the 2011 NBA Finals.

 Just like the popular candy necklace and candy bracelet, Ring Pops have become associated with drug culture and raves over the years, but this is likely a very small percentage of the use of these candies for enjoyment purposes.
 The height of this kind of association with these candies was in the 90s and has since waned.

-Most of these candies are still popular most of all with young children and they can be a common feature of Halloween offerings as well as being included in treat bags at birthday parties and other events for children.
+Most of these candies are still popular most with young children and they can be a common feature of Halloween offerings as well as being included in treat bags at birthday parties and other events for children.
 You can buy them on Amazon, through Walmart, or in many candy stores around the US.
 They are still commonly sold at grocery stores as well in some states and areas.

 Ring Pop Flavors